Support for Lactation and Breastfeeding

 This program offers short-term, confidential counseling for active Michigan Medicine employees and their immediate families.
 Counselors can help employees work through workplace and personal problems.

-Mental and emotional health resources and online screenings to help you manage the ups and downs of life.
+Mental and emotional health resources, online screenings, and other programs to help you manage the ups and downs of life.

 Many women experience a phenomenon called “postpartum blues."

 Information regarding FMLA, paid and unpaid time off, and contact information for Human Resources

 Contact the U-M Benefits Office for information about adding a new child to health care and dental insurance programs.
 Note: you have 30 days from the birth of the child or the date of adoption to add your new dependent to your benefits coverage, or you will have to wait until the annual open enrollment period.

 The U-M Work-Life Resource Center offers child care resources, a backup child care service (Kids Kare at Home) that may be partially subsidized based on income, as well as information on Financial Assistance for Child Care for income-eligible families.

 Comprehensive information on adopting in Michigan, including local agency contacts

 National site offering adoption/foster care information and guidance